-We need more than a simple definable solution to well-being; life is complex, experience felt.
-We can enjoy life, but this requires more than following a five-step program.
+We need more than a simple, definable solution to well-being; life is complex.
+We can find joy and flourish, but this problem requires more than a five-step program.

 We seek simple, concrete answers to the pressing problems.
 Some questions respond well to simplicity—many don’t.
 Some lofty achievements have exact requirements.
 However, many problems demand a different kind of answer.
 Flourishing is a complex problem, without an algorithmic answer.
 We have opportunity to thrive, experiencing more than survival.
 The world is full of richness, experiences that develop and nourish our souls.
 We need peace of mind and openness to find a rewarding path through the many corridors of complexity.

 We need a more open and flexible approach.
 We must experiment with many different possibilities and devise our own novel solution.
 This approach begins at birth and ends with death.
 The joys are not the gift of an ultimate discovery, but a fascination with life.
 We curiously tinker and adjust, feeling the flow of emotions as we embrace and experience life.

 "The world is full of richness, experiences that develop and nourish our souls."